How to safely and legally dispose of dead farm animals and horses.

-While waiting for your fallen stock to be collected, you must ensure that animals and birds can not access the carcase.
+While waiting for your fallen stock to be collected, you must ensure that animals and birds can not access the carcass.

 Bins can be used a temporary store for fallen stock, especially during times of high mortality.
 Your bins must be kept clean and disinfected, must have lids and be leakproof.

-You can choose to use the National Fallen Stock Company to collect and dispose of your fallen stock.
-This is a not for profit, industry led community interest company offering a collection service for farmers and horse owners.
-See the NFSCo website or call the NFSCo Helpline on 01335 320014.
+You can choose to use NFSCo to collect and dispose of your fallen stock.
+This is a not for profit, industry-led community interest company offering a collection service for farmers and horse owners.

-If you want to make your own arrangements, you should refer to the list of approved/registered animal by-products premises.
+If you want to make your own arrangements, you should use approved premises for animal by-product operating plants.

 You’re responsible for covering the costs of collection and disposal.

 Animal by-products (ABPs) must be transported in covered leakproof containers / vehicles and be accompanied by a commercial document.

-Incinerator plants that only burn animal carcasses or unprocessed parts of carasses must be approved by the Animal and Plant Health Agency.
+Incinerator plants that only burn animal carcasses or unprocessed parts of carcasses must be approved by the Animal and Plant Health Agency.
 Find out how to get approval for an incineration site and .

 BSE testing of fallen cattle

-If your cattle is to be tested for bovine spongiform encephalopathy (BSE), you must contact a collector within 24 hours of the death of the animal to arrange for the animal to be taken to an approved sampling site within 72 hours of the death.
+If your cattle are to be tested for bovine spongiform encephalopathy (BSE), you must contact a collector within 24 hours of the death of the animal to arrange for the animal to be taken to an approved sampling site within 72 hours of the death.
 Find out when you must send dead cattle for BSE testing.

-If BSE testing is not required then the carcase may be disposed of as fallen stock.
+If BSE testing is not required then the carcass may be disposed of as fallen stock.